Blinken turns to 'effective partner' Egypt to calm Mideast - News Break

 CAIRO — (AP) — U.S. Secretary of State Antony Blinken jetted to Egypt on Wednesday as he pressed ahead with a diplomatic mission aimed at shoring up a cease-fire that ended an 11-day war between Israel and the Gaza Strip's ruling Hamas militant group.

 Blinken landed in Cairo a day after holding intensive talks with Israeli and Palestinian leaders.
 In Egypt, he met with President Abdel Fattah el-Sissi and other top officials.
-Later he traveled to Jordan to meet with King Abdullah II.
+Later he was to travel to Jordan to meet with King Abdullah II.

 Blinken has vowed to “rally international support” to rebuild the destruction in hard-hit Gaza while promising to make sure that none of the aid reaches Hamas.
 He is instead trying to bolster Hamas' rival, the internationally recognized Palestinian Authority.